MohammedShwabi/hekayti-laravel/README.md

 - **PHP**: Make sure you have PHP installed on your system.
 You can download it from the [official PHP website](https://www.php.net/downloads.php).

 - **Composer**: Composer is a dependency management tool for PHP.
 You can install it by following the instructions [here](https://getcomposer.org/download/).

+- **MySQL**: This project requires a MySQL database.
+You can download and install it from the [official MySQL website](https://dev.mysql.com/downloads/installer/).

 - **Git**: You'll need Git to clone the repository.
 Download and install it from the [official Git website](https://git-scm.com/downloads).